A Vow Broken Before the Gods: Poem Number 38

 Translation by Dr Joshua Mostow

-The author, Ukon (右近), takes her sobriquet after her father’s position in the Court as Lesser Captain of the Right Bodyguards, or ukon-e no shōshō (右近衛少将).
+The author, Ukon (右近, dates unknown), takes her sobriquet after her father’s position in the Court as Lesser Captain of the Right Bodyguards, or ukon-e no shōshō (右近衛少将).
+She served as a lady in waiting to Empress Onshi.
 Apparently she was a busy woman.
-Like her father, she is said to have had a number of romantic liaisons, but she also actively participated in poetry contests, served as a lady in waiting to the Empress and is mentioned in a later text called the Tales of Yamato.
+Like her father, she is said to have had a number of romantic liaisons, including Atsutada (poem 43), Asatada (poem 44), and Prince Motoyoshi (poem 20) among others.
+Her tryst with Atsutada is mentioned in a later text called the Tales of Yamato.
+Ukon also actively participated in poetry contests.